 - Container Wraps

 Shipping containers, however, are not only useful for storing goods and equipment.
-Portable storage units can also be helpful solutions in other ways, such as distributing supplies during natural disaster recovery efforts and ass structure for pop-up stores or restaurants.
+Portable storage units can also be helpful solutions in other ways, such as distributing supplies during natural disaster recovery efforts and as a structure for pop-up stores or eateries.
 Regardless of what you use your shipping container for, your rental must accommodate your timeline.

 Monthly billing cycles, instead of long-term contract agreements, for a rented storage unit gives your business the freedom to make decisions and changes as necessary without worry of being tied to a shipping container.
 Costs can vary for storage container rentals based on your provider, but monthly billing is usually the most economical choice.